ShuoHan-hub/openvla-libero-finetune/README.md

 > Debugging OpenVLA is not just fixing code —
 > it's aligning **model, data, and environment** into a consistent pipeline.

 ## 🧠 OpenVLA Finetune Debug Note (LIBERO)

 ### ❗ Problem

 During finetuning, the model completely ignored language instructions and produced identical trajectories for all tasks.

+After successfully training with the initially modified `finetune.py`, I found that the success rate during evaluation was still 0.
+Upon further inspection, I observed that the robot executed the same trajectory for all tasks.
+I later identified that the issue was due to a misalignment in the language instruction pipeline between training and evaluation.
+The following describes the debugging and fixing process.

 ---